toksaitov/kernel-project/Readme.md

 * Learn how to configure a kernel before compilation.
 * Learn how to compile a kernel.
 * Learn about the #1 programmer excuse for legitimately [slacking off](https://xkcd.com/303).
+* Learn how to work with complex code bases not written by you
+* Learn how to use cross-referencing and version control to search for information to modify existing code
+* Learn why your Android phone (unless it is from Google) does not get OS updates the same day Google releases them
-* Learn to work with various sources of information such as man pages, references, books, and kernel sources to get the necessary information.
+* Learn to work with other sources of information such as man pages, books, and specialized social networks to get the necessary information.

 ## Required Tools